zhenry9/ullr/README.md

 ### Virtual COM ports
-On the PC (DTE) side you'll need to set up a virtual null modem to allow dweet2ser to communicate with the target software.
+On the computer (DTE) side of the connection you'll need to set up a virtual null modem to allow dweet2ser to communicate with the target software.
 This is just a pair of com ports connected to each other. dweet2ser connects to one port, and your software application connects to the other.

 On Windows this can be accomplished with [com0com](https://sourceforge.net/projects/com0com/).